Bhumii1030/Retail-Analytics-Customer-Behavior-Loyalty/README.md

 ## Data Pipeline & Feature Engineering (Python)
 Before running SQL aggregations, Utilisation was done to clean the dataset and engineer new features that would expose underlying customer behaviors.
 * **RFM Matrix Engineering:** Calculated Recency, Frequency, and Monetary values for every unique customer ID to segment the user base into distinct behavioral cohorts like "Quarterly High-Value" and "Weekly Deal Hunters".
 * **Loyalty Signal Calculation:** Engineered a custom `future_loyalty_signal` metric by weighting repeat visit intervals, average cart value, and historical review scores to predict long term retention.
 * **Categorical Binning & Standardization:** Processed raw age data into distinct marketing brackets (e.g., 18-25, 50+) and parsed raw product reviews into structured satisfaction tiers (Elite, Average, Risk) for downstream SQL querying.
 * **LTV (Lifetime Value) Modeling:** Computed the projected monetary value of customer segments based on their acquisition channel and subscription status to measure true profitability versus initial acquisition cost.

 ## The Discoveries:
-The data revealed massive flaws in standard retail assumptions.

 * **The Demographic Reality Check:** Chasing younger demographics proved to be a waste of marketing capital.
 The 50+ male demographic generates the highest lifetime value, buys at the highest frequency, and responds most profitably to discount campaigns.
 * **The Gifting Anomaly:** The top revenue drivers for male accounts are dresses and high-ticket jewelry.
 Men are not buying for themselves, they are using the platform heavily for gifting.
 * **The Quality Churn Trap:** Women's shirts drive massive volume but holding the absolute lowest satisfaction score.